This super easy way to remove pomegranate seeds is amazing! And it takes less than a minute for a whole pom – no fuss, no mess, no water!

 - For demonstration purposes, I have the bowl set on the countertop.
 When I actually do this, I like to have the bowl down in the sink.
 It prevents a mess and it gives you a good angle to do the whacking.

-- Continue to slowly but firmly tap (oops! sorry, I meant to say – WHACK) all over the top of the pomegranate until all seeds have fallen out.
+- Continue to firmly tap (or WHACK) all over the top of the pomegranate until all seeds have fallen out.
 You can turn the pom over at any point to see if there are areas where the seeds seem to be “sticking”.
-If so, focus your slow whacking on those areas until all seeds are in the bowl.
+If so, focus your whacking on those areas until all seeds are in the bowl.

 - Repeat with the other half.
 You’ll have a bit of white membrane mixed in with the seeds.
 Just pick this out and discard.